 Our primary income comes from selling backlinks.
 We also have some income from old users.
 We don’t work actively with these sites anymore.
 But they help us stay afloat.

-Someone might think we’re hypocrites, both trying to help people with gambling problems while at the same time generating money from the gambling industry.
+Some might think we’re hypocrites, both trying to help people with gambling problems while at the same time generating money from the gambling industry.
 I can understand that criticism.
 If I had a big salary, drove a flashy car, and lived in a mansion, I’d probably criticize myself too.
 The truth is that we put all money into QG, and if I had more money, I’d spend that on development too.

 As a side note, nearly every organization working with problem gambling are directly or indirectly funded by money from the gambling industry.